nvanlaerebeke/power-readout/README.md

 ## Reading form a web endpoint

-It's not always desirable to run this web server on the same device as the device hooked up to the P! port.
+It's not always desirable to run this web server on the same device.
 For example when a micro controller is used.
 A python script is included in `./src/read_p1.py` that can read out the data and put it in a file.
 All you then need is a small web server to host the file.